marko1503/objective-c-style-guide/README.md

 -(void)setExampleText:(NSString *)text;
 ```

-* In method signatures, there SHOULD NOT be a space after the scope return type.
+* In method signatures, there SHOULD NOT be a space after the return type.

 **Preferred:**
 ```objc